Doctorate in Physics (PhD)

 Many of our doctoral students go on to become post-doctoral fellows or professors at top institutions, such as MIT and Harvard.
 Others begin careers in industry or government, or pursue research in the nation’s most prestigious labs.

-As a doctoral candidate at Brandeis, you’ll be encouraged to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Bioinspired Soft Materials Research Science and Engineering Center, whose mission is to to create new materials that are constructed from only a few simplified components, yet capture the remarkable functionalities found in living organisms.
+As a doctoral candidate at Brandeis, you’ll have the opportunity to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Bioinspired Soft Materials Research Science and Engineering Center, whose mission is to create new materials that are constructed from only a few simplified components, yet capture the remarkable functionalities found in living organisms.

 For the second part of the program, you will be asked to incorporate concepts in general physics with a specialized topic selected by you.
-Many Brandeis PhD candidates find collaboration between the engineering and biological sciences departments fitting for their research interests and are actively encouraged to do this interdisciplinary work.
+Some Brandeis PhD candidates find collaboration between the physics and biological sciences departments fitting for their research interests and are actively encouraged to do interdisciplinary work.
+Other students choose to work exclusively within the physics department.
 The University Bulletin describes the requirements for the PhD in detail.
-You will be required to teach undergraduates during the course of your studies.
+You will be required to teach undergraduates for at least two semesters during the course of your studies.

 Careers and Alumni

-Brandeis PhDs in physics land impressive academic appointments at physics research institutes, medical schools and universities across the country, including at Harvard Medical School, MIT, Argonne National Lab, Cambridge University, Max Planck Institute in Berlin and University of California, Berkeley.
+Brandeis PhDs in physics land impressive academic appointments at physics research institutes, medical schools and universities across the country, including Harvard, MIT, SLAC National Laboratory, Argonne National Lab, Cambridge University, University of California, Berkeley, and Max Planck Institute in Germany.

 Other graduates have gone on to contribute to companies like Google, Microsoft, Apple and Tradelink in data science and engineering positions, and to governmental agencies such as the American Association for the Advancement of Science and the U.S. Senate Office.